thinktandem/tandem/docs/handbook/onboarding.md

 [[toc]]

+## 1. Read Guides and Security Training

+The "Handbook" and "Guides" sections of this documentation is all the basics you need to know about working at Tandem.
+They include important information on [benefits](handbook/benefits.md), [security](guides/security-basics.md), and development process.

+Once you've digested everything you should be able to sign your Employment Agreement, Confidentiality Agreement, and go through the [Security Training Checklist](handbook/security-training-checklist.md).

-## 1. Setup your Tandem email account
+## 2. Setup your Tandem email account

 The first thing you'll want to do is get set up with your Tandem email account since this will be a dependency of subsequent steps.
 You will have received an email invite for this so just go ahead and follow the instructions there.